 That is what freelensing is all about – letting go.
 Using a different technique to capture the light, the moment.
 Not worrying about a technically perfect photo; instead, embracing the flaws and finding the beauty in them.

-I dabbled in freelensing in the past, but it wasn’t until I made it my mission to learn it and do well with it that I finally got it.
+I dabbled in freelensing here and there and mostly found myself frustrated.
+It wasn’t until I made it my mission to learn it and do well with it that I finally got it.
 I made my mind up that I was determined to figure it out and didn’t give up until I got it.
 You have to do it a lot, and I mean a LOT, if you want to get good at it.
 So that’s what I did.
 There are so many photographers who take this and just fly with it!
 I love looking at others’ freelensed images.
-Many of them have released tutorials as well, but I hope that you will take something new from my tips that will help you figure out this fun technique.
+Many of them have shared tips on freelensing as well, but I hope that you will take something new from my tips that will help you figure out this fun technique.

 First, let’s talk lenses.
-I own a variety of prime lenses from a 20mm to an 85mm.
+I’ve used a variety of prime lenses from a 20mm to an 85mm.
+I now own just two lenses, the Canon 50mm 1.4 and the Sigma 35mm 1.4, both of which I use regularly for freelensing.
 I’ve found that my 50mm 1.4 gives me results that I like the most.
-It’s been my go-to lens lately just because I like to have the option to freelens a few shots whenever I am shooting.
+It’s been my go-to lens when I know I want to get some freelensed shots.
 I have noticed that with a wider lens, such as the 35mm, it is harder to get focus.
-I do own a lensbaby, but it being an 80mm makes it hard for what I want to shoot sometimes, so it is nice to be able to freelens with my 50mm and still get creative results.
+The wider the lens is, the less you need to pull away, and vice versa.
 I don’t have a zoom lens so I have not tried freelensing with one, but I don’t imagine zooms would be a good choice.
-Having a small, light weight lens is important.
+Having a small, light-weight lens is important, especially while you’re new at this.
 You have to be able to have a strong grip on the lens and move it around very carefully.
 I think the 50mm’s size is just right and the focal length is what has yielded the best results for me.

 I can almost guarantee that you won’t get it right away.
 I don’t mean that in a discouraging way, but the opposite actually.
 Just know that it takes time for everyone but if you keep at it long enough, it will click eventually!
 As I mentioned before, practice on inanimate objects at first rather than say, children or other moving subjects.
 As with anything, the more you do it, the better you will be at it.